Baptism and Thankgivings

 When do you do Baptism Services?

-We only do Baptisms as part of a normal Sunday Service.
+We normally perform Baptisms as part of a normal Sunday Service.

 What will it cost?